junmin-Chang/smol-gpu/README.md

 In case it manages to assemble the code, it will then run the simulation and print the first 100 words of the memory to the console.
 This is a temporary solution and will be replaced by a more sophisticated output mechanism in the future.

+## Acknowledgments
+Special thanks go to Adam Majmudar, the creator of [tiny-gpu](https://github.com/adam-maj/tiny-gpu).
+As previously mentioned, this project is heavily inspired by it and built on top of it.

+The architecture itself is a modified variant of [RISC-V](https://github.com/riscv) RV32I.

+Much of the knowledge I've gathered in order to create this project comes from the General-Purpose Graphics Processor Architecture book(2018) by Tor M. Aamodt, Wilson Wai Lun Fung and Timothy G. Rogers, which I highly recommend for anyone interested in the topic.

 ## Roadmap
 There is still a lot of work to be done around the GPU itself, the simulator and the tooling around it.